-- Two fiction books (chapter or picture) related to content - Two informational books with analysis of nonfiction features (can use the two previously selected in the Nonfiction Book Analysis project) - One copy of a magazine/newspaper article (child appropriate) - A detailed description of a Content language literacy strategy to support reading of the text. - One website for children's use - Detailed description of how it is to be used with the text set.
+- Two fiction books (chapter or picture) related to content - One informational books with analysis of nonfiction features (can use the two previously selected in the Nonfiction Book Analysis project) - One copy of a magazine/newspaper article (child appropriate)

-- For website provide the URL, "screen shot" of selected page and a brief description of what the site has to offer - One Poem or other genre type of your choice - Copy of a content textbook section to match theme that was used in actual classroom.
+- A detailed description of a Content language literacy strategy to support reading of the text. - One website for children's use - o Detailed description of how it is to be used with the text set. - o For website provide the URL, "screen shot" of selected page and a brief description of what the site has to offer - One Poem or other genre type of your choice - Copy of a content textbook section to match theme that was used in actual classroom.
 If you are in K-1, you may use a section from a Survey or Specialized book.
 A detailed description of a Content language literacy strategy to support reading of the text.

-G. In-class subject/content matter reflection- reflection project created in class.
+H. Subject/content matter reflection- reflection project created by you and submitted online.